namansharma3007/Coding-IDE/README.md

 # Coding IDE

-This project is a coding Integrated Development Environment (IDE) meticulously crafted to empower users in efficiently managing their code snippets.
-Users can seamlessly register their usernames, store their code snippets, and experience expedited responses through caching.
-Moreover, it leverages local storage to provide uninterrupted dummy authentication, ensuring users remain logged in until they opt to log out.
-Upon logging in with a registered username, users gain access to their prior snippets, while newcomers can promptly register an account to begin utilizing the IDE for new code snippets.
-Additionally, right-click functionality has been disabled for assignment purposes to enhance security measures.
+* **Empowering IDE:** This project offers a meticulously crafted Integrated Development Environment (IDE) tailored to streamline the management of code snippets, fostering efficiency and productivity for users.

+* **Seamless User Experience:** Users can effortlessly register their usernames, securely store their code snippets, and enjoy expedited responses facilitated by caching mechanisms, ensuring a smooth and responsive user experience.

+* **Enhanced Authentication:** Leveraging local storage, the IDE ensures uninterrupted dummy authentication, allowing users to remain logged in until they actively choose to log out, thus enhancing convenience and accessibility.

+* **User Accessibility:** Upon logging in with a registered username, users can readily access their previous snippets, while newcomers can promptly register an account, facilitating easy access to the IDE for creating and managing new code snippets.
+Additionally, to bolster security measures, right-click functionality has been disabled for assignment purposes.

+* **Optimized Fetching:** Caching via Redis has been implemented to expedite the fetching of submissions, further enhancing the efficiency and responsiveness of the IDE.

+* **Dummy User Access:** Submissions can be conveniently checked using the dummy user: `dummy123`, ensuring seamless testing and evaluation of the IDE's functionalities.

 ## Demo